"Movement

 Kinesio-Tape

-was developed by the Japanese Dr. Kenzo Kase (chiropractor and kinesiologist).
-An elastic, self-adhesive, therapeutic tape is used and applied to the skin using various taping techniques.
-This creates positive sensory information in the body.
-The aim is to maintain full freedom of movement of the skin, joints and muscles in order to activate the body's own healing mechanisms.
-Taping is used in many areas of competitive sports for prevention and rehabilitation, in medicine and in physiotherapy.
+Developed by the Japanese chiropractor and kinesiologist Dr. Kenzo Kase, this method utilizes an elastic, self-adhesive, therapeutic tape applied to the skin using various taping techniques.
+This creates positive sensory feedback within the body.
+The goal is to maintain full freedom of movement for the skin, joints, and muscles, thereby activating the body's natural healing mechanisms.
+Taping is used in many areas of competitive sports for prevention and rehabilitation, as well as in medicine and physiotherapy.

 Manual lymphatic drainage

-(MLD) is a treatment method in physiotherapy that serves to improve the transport capacity of the lymphatic system.
-This enables the removal of edema, for example after breast cancer operations, sports accidents or lymph damage.
-The treatment duration can be 30 minutes, 45 minutes or 60 minutes, depending on the doctor's prescription.
+Manual lymphatic drainage (MLD) is a treatment method in physiotherapy designed to improve the transport capacity of the lymphatic system.
+This facilitates the removal of edema, for example, after breast cancer surgery, sports injuries, or lymphatic damage.
+Treatment duration can be 30, 45, or 60 minutes, depending on the doctor's prescription.

-was developed more than 50 years ago by Bertha and Karel Bobath.
-This treatment helps with the rehabilitation of patients with a disease of the central nervous system.
-Functional and movement disorders, as well as posture deficits due to a lesion in the central nervous system are treated with it.
-The most important part of the therapy is a comprehensive analysis of the findings and the resulting systematic development of a treatment plan.
-This can include movement components, the influence of certain factors on the performance of normal activities, facilitation, gait analysis or gait training.
+The Bobath Method was developed more than 50 years ago by Bertha and Karel Bobath.
+This treatment aids in the rehabilitation of patients with diseases of the central nervous system.
+It addresses functional and movement disorders, as well as postural deficits resulting from lesions in the central nervous system.
+The most important component of the therapy is a comprehensive assessment and the subsequent systematic development of a treatment plan.
+This can include movement components, influencing specific factors for performing normal activities, facilitation, gait analysis, or gait training.

 Classic massage

-gives your body a feeling of well-being, relieves pain and is a natural method of promoting and maintaining health.
-It helps with tension in the back, shoulders, neck and legs, as well as headaches, menstrual cramps and sleep disorders and helps to reduce stress.
-The massage includes various grip techniques.
+It promotes well-being, relieves pain, and is a natural method for promoting and maintaining health.
+It helps with tension in the back, shoulders, neck, and legs, as well as headaches, menstrual cramps, and sleep disorders, and helps reduce stress.
+The massage incorporates various massage techniques.

-consists of various techniques that make breathing easier for the patient.
-It is important for you to be consciously aware of your respiratory muscles and your posture.
-Recommended, for example, in the case of respiratory dysfunction, shortness of breath or coughing with sputum.
+It consists of various techniques that make breathing easier for the patient.
+Conscious awareness of your respiratory muscles and posture is important for you.
+Recommended, for example, in cases of respiratory dysfunction, shortness of breath, or coughing with phlegm.

 Foot reflexology massage

 A reflex is an automatic reaction of the central nervous system to a nerve stimulus.
-When pressure is applied to the foot, e.g. to the reflex zone that is connected to the stomach, this stimulus is transmitted via neuronal connections in the spinal cord.
-Reflex zones are therefore areas that are connected to distant parts of the body through nerve switching in the spinal cord.
-There are reflex zones all over the body - on the back, hands, feet and ears (acupuncture points).
+When pressure is applied to the foot, for example to the reflex zone associated with the stomach, this stimulus is transmitted via neural connections in the spinal cord.
+Reflex zones are therefore areas that are connected to distant parts of the body through nerve relay in the spinal cord.
+Reflex zones exist all over the body – on the back, hands, feet, and ears (acupuncture points).

-is a treatment method for relieving muscular tension and cramps, including through massage.
-It also helps to eliminate psychologically caused physical tension.
+Massage is a treatment method for relieving muscular tension and cramps, among other things through massage.
+It also helps to eliminate psychologically induced physical tension.

-is suitable for patients suffering from a disease of the central nervous system.
-This includes complaints that originate from the brain, spinal cord or spinal canal, but also peripheral paralysis or muscle changes.
+It is suitable for patients suffering from diseases of the central nervous system.
+This includes conditions originating from the brain, spinal cord, or spinal canal, but also peripheral paralysis or muscle changes.

-(Myofascial Release): The fascia are, as a component of the connective tissue, the tissue that surrounds and penetrates the body as a connecting tension network.
-They refer to the skin that stretches around muscles and muscle groups, organs and the vascular and nervous systems.
-The fascia provide elasticity, load-bearing capacity, body awareness and smooth power transmission.
-If they are stuck together, this causes pain.
-Lack of exercise promotes the adhesion of the fascia and increases tension.
-Therefore, you should not avoid exercise when you are in pain, because this will make the symptoms worse.
-Therefore, exercise is both treatment and
+(Myofascial Release): Fascia, as a component of connective tissue, is the tissue that envelops and permeates the body as a connecting network of tension.
+It refers to the skin that stretches around muscles and muscle groups, organs, and the vascular and nervous systems.
+Fascia provides elasticity, load-bearing capacity, body awareness, and smooth force transmission.
+When it becomes adhered, this triggers pain.
+Lack of movement promotes fascial adhesions and/or intensifies tension.
+Therefore, you should not avoid movement when experiencing pain, as this will only worsen the symptoms.
+For this reason, movement is both a treatment,

 as well as a preventive measure.

-As part of physiotherapy, it includes, among other things, the treatment and care of athletes in prevention and treatment after injuries, as well as subsequent rehabilitation.
-For this, good cooperation with sports physicians is of great importance.
+As part of physiotherapy, it includes, among other things, the treatment and care of athletes in prevention and after-injury treatment, as well as subsequent rehabilitation.
+Close collaboration with sports medicine specialists is of paramount importance in this regard.